Abhayanand: Speedy trial

-Abhayanand is said to be the brain behind the speedy trial and convictions of criminals in Bihar.
-India.
+Abhayanand is said to be the brain behind the speedy trial and convictions of criminals in Bihar, India.
 The District Judiciary, in 2010 alone, convicted 14,311 persons in speedy trials out of which 37 persons were awarded capital punishment and 1,875, life imprisonment.
 As Abhayanand had envisioned, this instilled the fear of law in the lawbreakers.
 This initiative has drawn the attention of many across the world.
 Princeton Review has done a study on this.

 Special Auxiliary Force

 To deal with shortage of manpower in the police, Abhayanand came up with the idea of recruiting retired army men.
 Given that the ex-army men were already trained in arms and combat, there was no ramp up time needed for them.
 They were ready to contribute from day one.
 The state government adopted this idea and in few days 5000 ex-army men were recruited by the Bihar state police force.
-This concept soon became a role model and other states such as Orissa, Madhya Pradesha and Jharkhand started recruiting ex-army men.
+This concept soon became a role model and other states such as Orissa, Madhya Pradesh and Jharkhand started recruiting ex-army men.

 Super 30

-Abhayanand conceptualized the program along with Anand Kumar.Super 30, a free tutorial to coach 30 bright youngsters from underprivileged families of rural Bihar for the IIT entrance test.
+Abhayanand conceptualised the program along with Anand Kumar.
+Super 30, a free tutorial to coach 30 bright youngsters from underprivileged families of rural Bihar for the IIT entrance test.
 Both of his children went to IIT before Super 30 started.
 He wanted to give an opportunity to talented children from poor families to compete with the more privileged ones for the IIT Joint Entrance Examination.
 Students for this program were selected through a competitive exam followed by an interview.
 The students who got selected then had to live at one place and prepare for the IIT-JEE under the academic mentorship of Anand Kumar and Abhayanad.
 He started this endeavour in 2003 when 18 children qualified for entrance test and then consequently 22 in 2004, 26 in 2005, 28 in 2006, 30 in 2007 and 30 again in 2008.